oisee/fluffenfall/README.md

 # how to use

-Open "/public/index.html" file and follow the instructions.
+Open "/public/index.html" file and follow instructions.